Sorapiss

 Sorapiss, also referred to as Sorapis or Punta Sorapiss, is a mountain in the Dolomites within the Veneto region of northern Italy.
 Situated in the comune of Cortina d'Ampezzo, it has an elevation of 3205 m.
 In its vicinity is a mountain pass of the same name, as well as Sorapiss Lake (Lago di Sorapiss), at the foot of the mountain.
-The mountain range is part of the "Natural Park of the Ampezzo Dolomites".
+The mountain range is part of the Ampezzo Dolomites Natural Park.

 Description

 Sorapiss, with its huge perpendicular faces, forms part of the mountainous backdrop to the resort town of Cortina, situated roughly 9 km to the southeast of the town.
 The limestone dolomite formations, which are irregular, rugged and sharp-edged peaks, are part of the Eastern Alps.
 The Cristallo group lies to the north past the Passo Tre Croci, and its southern neighbour is the Antelao.
 A path to Sorapiss starts at Passo Tre Croci and continues along an easy slope, reaching the refuge at the base of the Sorapiss range, close to Lago di Sorapiss, which is at an elevation of 1923 m.

 The elevation of Sorapiss is 3205 m.
 The mountain has three ridges: a central ridge, a southern ridge, which is the part of the mountain that can be seen from Cortina, and, beyond a high pass and little to the west, a northern ridge that culminates in the skiing area of Mount Faloria.
 There are three glaciers on the mountain's slopes, although these have been melting considerably in recent years.
 Lago Sorapiss, at the foot of the mountain, is a glacial lake at an elevation 1925 m.